usaidpeerzada/auth-ez/README.md

 6. emailOptions: Email configuration options (optional).
 7. enableLogs: Enable logging (optional).

+## Email

+By default, auth-ez provides support for [Resend](https://resend.com/) email API (for forgot-password and verify-email).
+More support will be added soon. (nodemailer is under testing)

 ## Routes

-auth-ez provides the following authentication routes:
+auth-ez provides the following authentication routes which takes body in `application/json` format:

-- `POST /login-with-email`: Login with email and password.
+- `POST /login-with-email`: Login with email and password - Body: `email, password`.
-- `POST /login-with-username`: Login with username and password.
+- `POST /login-with-username`: Login with username and password - Body: `username, password`.
-- `POST /forgot-password`: Request a password reset email.
+- `POST /forgot-password`: Request a password reset email - Body: `email`.
-- `POST /reset-password`: Reset password with a valid token.
+- `POST /reset-password`: Reset password with a valid token - Body: `newPassword`, have to pass token as query param: `/reset-password?token=your_generated_token`.
-- `POST /register`: User registration.
+- `POST /register`: User registration - Body: `username, email and password`.
-- `POST /logout`: Logout.
+- `POST /logout`: Logout - Pass current **Bearer token** and it will expire the token.
  > You can rename the routes or use these.

 ## Methods